+The ARCP decision aid sets out the targets expected at the end of each stage of training.
+Please refer to the JRCPTB website for the most up to date version (www.jrcptb.org.uk).

-ST3 ST4 ST5 ST6 ST7 Examinations SCE attempted/passed SCE attempted/passed SCE passed ALS Certificate Valid Valid Valid Valid Valid mini-CEX As required to gain the necessary number of competencies See note a) (No less than 4) As required to gain the necessary number of competencies See note a) (No less than 4) As required to gain the necessary number of competencies See note a) (No less than 4) As required to gain the necessary number of competencies See note a) As necessary to cover any deficiencies identified at PYA PS Satisfactory Satisfactory MSF Satisfactory Satisfactory AA Satisfactory TO Satisfactory Satisfactory CBD As required to gain the necessary number of competencies.
-See note a) (No less than 4) As required to gain the necessary number of competencies See note a) (No less than 4) As required to gain the necessary number of competencies See note a) (No less than 4) As required to gain the necessary number of competencies See note a) As necessary to cover any deficiencies identified at PYA Acquisition of common competencies (% by end of year) evidenced by above assessments 20% 50% 70% 85% 100% Acquisition of speciality (Endocrinology and diabetes) competences (% by end of year) 20% 50% 70% 85% 100% tracked to above assessments Attendance at meetings, courses Attendance 65% of regional speciality study days.
-Attended a specialist training course - see note b) Attendance 65% of Attended a specialist training course - see note b) By this stage, attended both an annual DUK and BES meeting.
-Attendance 65% of Attended an appropriate meeting - see note c) By this stage, attended specialist training courses in both Endocrinology and Diabetes Mellitus.
-Continued attendance at national meeting and regional speciality study days Management course regional specialty study days. regional specialty study days.
-Attendance 65% of regional specialty study days.
-Supportive evidence Documentary evidence of additional courses, research and audit activity Documentary evidence of additional courses, research and audit activity Documentary evidence of additional courses, research and audit activity Documentary evidence of additional courses, research and audit activity Supervisor's Report Satisfactory Satisfactory Satisfactory Satisfactory Satisfactory
+ST3 ST4 ST5 ST6 ST7 Examina itions SCE attempted/passed SCE attempted/passed SCE passed ALS Certificate Valid Valid Valid Valid Valid mini- CEX As required to cover the relevant competencies (a) (No less than 4) As required to cover the relevant competencies (a) (No less than 4) As required to cover the relevant competencies (a) (No less than 4) As required to cover the relevant competencies (a) (No less than 4) As necessary to cover any deficiencies identified at PYA SLEs CBD As required to cover the relevant competencies (a) (No less than 4) As required to cover the relevant competencies (a) (No less than 4) As required to cover the relevant competencies (a) (No less than 4) As required to cover the relevant competencies (a) (No less than 4) As necessary to cover any deficiencies identified at PYA MSF Satisfactory Satisfactory QIPAT/A A Satisfactory ТО Satisfactory Satisfactory PS Satisfactory Satisfactory Acquisit common compete evidence WPBAs report n encies ed by 20% 50% 70% 85% 100% Acquisit specialty compete evidence WPBAs report y ences ed by 20% 50% 70% 85% 100%

+Attendance at meetings, courses Attendance 65% of regional specialty study days Attended a specialist training course (b) Attended a specialist training course (b) Attended an appropriate meeting (c) Continued attendance at national meeting and oluuy uuyo Attendance 65% of regional specialty study days Attended both an annual DUK and BES meeting.
+By this stage, attended specialist training courses in both Endocrinology and regional specialty study days Attendance 65% of regional specialty study days Diabetes Mellitus.
+Attendance 65% of regional specialty study days Management course Supportive evidence Documentary evidence of additional courses, research and audit activity Documentary evidence of additional courses, research and audit activity Documentary evidence of additional courses, research and audit activity Documentary evidence of additional courses, research and audit activity Educational Supervisor's Report Satisfactory Satisfactory Satisfactory Satisfactory Satisfactory Multiple Consultant Report (MCR) 4 - 6 4 - 6 4 - 6 4 - 6 4 - 6